Diagram illustrating the 12 zodiac signs, each represented by a circle with symbols and associated numbers, connected around a central circle.

 Acupuncture Theory

-My training began with Five Element theory, which focuses on healing through a re-alignment with constitutional integrity.
+My training centered Five Element theory, which focuses on healing through a re-alignment with constitutional integrity.
 Five Element asks with consideration where our individual ecosystems are over-functioning or compromised and redirects energy through carefully chosen points.

 Acupuncture points are suggestions to the body.
 They’re ideas or nudges, they move blockages, they nourish deficiency, and they empower certain qualities and values.
 There are physical, emotional, mental, and spiritual capacities to each point.
 Point selection guides the body toward its own unique expression of homeostasis.